 Either independently or in conjunction with third parties, we operate medical marijuana retail and adult use dispensaries, cultivation and production facilities in California and Nevada.
-All of our retail dispensaries in California and Nevada offer a broad selection of medical and adult use cannabis products including flowers, concentrates and edibles.
-We also produce and sell a line of medical and adult use cannabis flowers, as well as a line of medical and adult use cannabis-extracted products, which include concentrates, cartridges, vape pens and wax products.
+Our retail dispensaries offer a broad selection of medical and adult use cannabis products including flowers, concentrates and edibles.
+We also produce and sell a line of medical and adult use cannabis-extracted products, which include concentrates, cartridges, vape pens and wax products.